gravity182/homeserver/Installation.md

 Just to double-check, here's what you need to do:
 1. Radarr:
-    - In Settings -> Media Management add a root folder with the path of `/data/library/movies`.
-The Radarr container should have access to the `/data` directory on the host, i.e. `services.radarr.data=/data`
+    - The Radarr container should have access to the `/data` directory on the host, i.e. `services.radarr.data=/data`
+    - In Settings -> Media Management add a root folder with the path of `/data/library/movies`
 2. Sonarr:
-    - In Settings -> Media Management add a root folder with the path of `/data/library/tv`.
-The Sonarr container should have access to the `/data` directory on the host, i.e. `services.sonarr.data=/data`
+    - The Sonarr container should have access to the `/data` directory on the host, i.e. `services.sonarr.data=/data`
+    - In Settings -> Media Management add a root folder with the path of `/data/library/tv`
 3. qBittorrent:
+    - The qBittorrent container should have access to the `/data/torrents` directory on the host, i.e. `services.qbittorrent.data=/data/torrents`
     - In Settings -> Downloads set `Default Save Path (complete)` to `/data/torrents`.
+Do not touch the other paths
+4. SABnzbd
-Do not touch the other paths.
-The qBittorrent container should have access to the `/data/torrents` directory on the host, i.e. `services.qbittorrent.data=/data/torrents`
+    - The SABnzbd container should have access to the `/data/usenet` directory on the host, i.e. `services.sabnzbd.data=/data/usenet`
-    - The same applies to SABnzbd (just replace `/data/torrents` with `/data/usenet`)
+    - In Settings -> Folders set `Completed Download Folder` to `/data/usenet/complete` and `Temporary Download Folder` to `/data/usenet/incomplete`
-4. Plex:
+5. Plex:
+    - The Plex container should have access to the `/data/library` directory on the host, i.e. `services.plex.library=/data/library`
     - Add 2 libraries:
         - `Movies` with the path of `/data/library/movies`
         - `TV Shows` with the path of `/data/library/tv`
-    - The Plex container should have access to the `/data/library` directory on the host, i.e. `services.plex.library=/data/library`
-    - The same applies to Jellyfin (the path is the same)
+    - The same applies to Jellyfin

 The setup above implies you haven't changed the default paths set in `values.yaml`, otherwise use the ones you set.